 - Belgian Federal Public Service, which is responsible for managing the National Register and issuing Belgian ID cards and residence permits through the Directorate-General Institutions and Population

-- Belgian government website
+- Belgium’s national government

 - Belgian social security website

-- Belgian Directorate General for Foreigners
+- The Belgian Directorate-General for Foreigners

 - Belgian tax administration